werein/react/README.md

 This stack is pre-backed to be develop a desktop application.

-  * Install electron `npm i electron-prebuilt --save-dev`
+  * Don't forge to install electron `npm i electron-prebuilt --save-dev`
   * Run dev server `npm start`
   * Run desktop application `npm run desktop`